nbcommunication/CloudflareAssets/README.md

 - Image metadata is limited to 1024 bytes.
 - Images have a 10 megabyte (MB) size limit.
 - Animated GIFs, including all frames, are limited to 100 megapixels (MP).

+Please ensure you configure your image fields so they do not exceed these limits.

 ## Cloudflare Documentation
 - [R2](https://developers.cloudflare.com/r2/)